Bylaws

 Subsection Seven: Budgets

-The Assembly shall consider and vote on a budget prepared by the Committee on Administrative Affairs at every October session.
+The Organizing Committee shall consider and vote on a budget prepared by the Organizing Committee at every October session for the next calendar year.
 If a new budget fails to pass, the previous budget shall hold until a new budget is passed.

 Subsection Eight: Visitation

-Any full member of the Organization may visit and sit in on a session of the Assembly.
-Any full member may testify to the Assembly, provided a time slot for such testimony is provided by a representative, and that representative forfeits their right to the time slot.
+Any member of the Organization may visit and sit in on a session of the Organizing Committee.
+Any member may testify to the Organizing Committee, provided a time slot for such testimony is provided by a member of the Organizing Committee.

-The Speaker may additionally designate a portion of time dedicated to member testimony on an agenda item and shall accept requests by full members to testify until the time slot is filled.
+The Chairperson may additionally designate a portion of time dedicated to member testimony on an agenda item and shall accept requests by full members to testify until the time slot is filled.

 Subsection Nine: Meeting Conduct

-Any matter of parliamentary conduct not enumerated in these Bylaws may be considered by the Assembly, and the Assembly may pass binding resolutions on itself governing parliamentary conduct.
+Any matter of parliamentary conduct not enumerated in these Bylaws may be considered by the Organizing Committee, and the Organizing Committee may pass binding resolutions on itself governing parliamentary conduct.

 SECTION FOUR: TERM